compujuckel/assettoserver-docs/docs/thebeginnersguide.md

    You can find the teleports used on the Official Shutoko Revival Projects servers in this [FAQ Section](./faq.md#srp-teleports)

-4. Save and close the file and restart the server, you should now have traffic that is randomly colored and be able to teleport / change your car color via the lightbulb in the chat app.
+4. Save and close the file and restart the server, you're able to teleport / change your car color via the lightbulb in the chat app and will have traffic that is randomly colored.

    ![](./assets/guide/cspextras1.png)